qvshuo/polybar-scripts/README.md

 ## openweathermap-mini.sh

 A script that displays temperatures for the current weather.
+Inspired by [this](https://github.com/polybar/polybar-scripts/tree/master/polybar-scripts/openweathermap-simple) script.

 ### Module